How to take on Mega Houndoom in Pokémon Go

 Mega Evolution has finally arrived in Pokémon Go and with it, Mega Raids!
 A whole new class of Raids, Mega Raids let you and your friends challenge a Mega Evolved Pokémon.
-These are some of the most challenging Raids yet, but we here at iMore got your back!
-Mega Houndoom is the next Mega Raid to be introduced and, beginning September 29, 2020, players can challenge it to earn Mega Energy to Mega Evolve their own.
-Here's everything you need to know about taking on Mega Houndoom in Pokémon Go.
+Mega Houndoom is coming back to Mega Raids and we here at iMore have everything you need to know to win this fight!
+Also, be sure to check out our best Pokémon Go accessories, so you can be fully equipped on your Pokémon Journey!

-Who is Mega Houndoom in Pokémon Go
+Who is Mega Houndoom in Pokémon Go?

 A Dark and Fire type originally discovered in the Johto region of Gen II, Houndoom is a fiendish canine capable of inflicting severe burns with its toxic, fiery breath.
 When Mega Evolved, Mega Houndoom's body produces so much heat that its claws and the tip of its tail literally melt, causing Mega Houndoom constant pain.
 It remains a Dark and Fire type when Mega Evolved, but also gets a huge stat boost.
 Although this devilish dog's bite is far worse than its bark, Mega Evolution and Shadow Pokémon provide an easy road to victory.